PashanIrani/CPU-Pipeline-Simulation/README.md

   * Send current INST to **WB** then set next INST in queue to current

 ### ✍️ WB:
-  * "Complete" current INST and set next INST in queue to current
+  * "Complete" current INST, and then mark self available.